Does Working From Home Improve Mental Health — and Who Benefits Most?

-Remote , telecommuting, or working from home has become an integral part of our lives.
-It’s no surprise that researchers are dedicating numerous studies to its impact on mental health.
+Remote work, telecommuting, or working from home has become an integral part of our lives.
+It’s no surprise researchers have been studying its impact on mental health.

 So, does working from home improve mental health?
 What can be said about the hybrid work model?
 These are just a few of the questions that Jan Kabatek and Ferdi Bota from the Melbourne Institute of Applied Economic and Social Research, along with their team, sought to answer.